rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 }
 ```

 But notice how much duplication is going on!
 All of these objects look the same, yet we are repeating ourselves over and over again.
 It would be really nice to have a **blueprint** that we could work off of to reduce the amount of code that we have.
-That "blueprint" is exactly what our constructor function is!
+That "blueprint" is exactly what a _constructor function_ provides!

 ### Our first constructor function

 So what is a constructor function?
-It's written just like any other function, except we capitalize the name of the function to denote that it is a constructor.
+It's written just like any other function, except that by convention we capitalize the name of the function to denote that it is a constructor.
 We call these functions constructors because their job is to construct objects.
 Here is what a constructor function to create car objects might look like.
 Notice the capitalization of the `name` of the function - this is **best** practice when creating constructor functions so that other people know what kind of function it is.

 ```javascript
 function Car(make, model, year){